Kiwanis History

 – Donations to the Historic Millard Fillmore House

-– Host the annual Easter Egg Hunt in Warren Park
+– Sponsor the Annual Easter Egg Hunt in Warren/JP Nicely Park

-– Aided in Funding the Kiwanis Pediatric Trauma Center for Children’s Hospital
+– Aided in Funding the Kiwanis Pediatric Trauma Center for Children’s Oishei Hospital

-– Provide Annual Scholarships for East Aurora High School Students
+– Provide Two (2) Annual Scholarships for graduating East Aurora High School Students

 – Funding for the EAST Swimming program, which draws students from surrounding schools